Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - This does not allow firing without verbal interaction and an initial compliance and acknowledgement of the scene.

 - Victims must wait 1 hour after a scene ends before seeking interaction or revenge of any sort on their aggressors.

-# Vigilantism

-- Do not get involved in any scripted robbery(Bank, Store, Dock, Doctor, Fort, etc.) if you are not a part of the active law or criminal group involved.

 # Body Dumping